JSS95/WettingFront/README.md

     ...
 ```

-Pass the file to the command:
+Pass the file to command:

 ```
 $ wettingfront analyze config.yml